 All articles are peer reviewed.
 To insure the integrity of the blind peer-review we need to make every effort to preserve the anonymity of authors and reviewers.
-Therefore when preparing your article for submission please take the following steps:
+Therefore when preparing your article for submission please see the following link.